techwitch-aly/AvraeThings/Collections/CraftingPlus/Blacksmithing/readme.md

 * 5 Metal Scrap

 **__Blacksmithing Commands__**
+**NOTE**: By default the command assumes you are using iron ingots for crafting.
+See below for how to override this.

 * `!blacksmithing <item>` like `!blacksmithing rapier` will start the crafting process
+  * If you want to use steel ingots, add `-ingot steel` at the end of this starting command.
+Like `!blacksmithing rapier -ingot steel`
 * `!blacksmithing continue` will continue a multistep (multiple checks) project
 * `!blacksmithing cancel` will cancel a multistep (multiple checks) project, losing the materials in the process
 * `!blacksmithing help` will give a listing of what can be crafted and the required materials.